sxs-collaboration/spectre/docs/Installation/QuickStartWithDockerAndVSCode.md

 Microsoft's documentation includes [information on debugging](https://code.visualstudio.com/docs/editor/debugging).

+## Running python in the container

+When editing a python source file (i.e., a `*.py` file) in the spectre docker container, select any code and press `Shift+Enter` to evaluate it.
+You can use this to test python code as you write or edit it.

+You can choose to evaluate it in the interactive python interpreter or in the terminal.
+We recommend using the interactive python interpreter.
+The setting can be found under `Settings` as
+`Python:Data Science:Send Selection to Interactive Window`.

-## Configure Visual Studio Code for running Jupyter notebooks
+## Configure Visual Studio Code for running Jupyter notebooks on your system

-We suggest installing [Anaconda 3](https://www.anaconda.com) to get a python 3 distribution with `scipy`, `numpy`, `matplotlib`, and Jupyter notebooks.
+We suggest installing [Anaconda 3](https://www.anaconda.com) to get a python 3 distribution with `scipy`, `numpy`, `matplotlib`, and Jupyter notebooks on your system (i.e., not in the spectre container).

 Download a jupyter notebook, such as one from (https://github.com/catalog_tools/Examples).
 Open it in Visual Studio Code.
 As